Skip to content

 Wasteful Warehouse Lighting Solved with LEDs

 Warehouses never sleep.
-Workers are present in many warehouses 24 hours per day causing the company’s electricity bills to sky-rocket.
-These high electricity costs can be significantly reduced by replacing old inefficient lighting with LED luminaries.
+Workers are in many warehouses 24 hours a day, causing the companyโ€™s electricity bills to skyrocket.
+These high electricity costs can be significantly reduced by replacing old, inefficient lighting with LED luminaries.

 Multiple case studies have reported electricity savings of over 60% from making the switch to LED!
-Not only have these companies saved on energy costs, but the new lighting has improved employee morale.
-One case study conducted at Frontline International, Inc., in Ohio, reported the employees felt the old plant looked like a “dungeon” compared to the new, brighter plant.
+These companies have saved on energy costs, and the new lighting has improved employee morale.
+One case study conducted at Frontline International, Inc., in Ohio, reported that the employees felt the old plant looked like a โ€œdungeonโ€ compared to the new, brighter plant.

 Less Electricity + Less Maintenance + Safer Working Environment + Reducing Carbon Footprint = a smarter warehouse.